dinanathsj29/css-flexbox-beginners-tutorial/README.md

 2.3.
 Flex Wrap
 ---------------------

-By default all items in Flex Container try to fit themself in a container in one row/column.
+By default, all items in Flex Container try to fit themselves in a container in one row/column.
 If enough space not available, items simply overflow - with the help of `flex-wrap` property we can set the overflow direction

 - The `flex-wrap` property specifies whether the flex items should wrap or not
-- The `flex-wrap` property simply determines how items are wrapped when parent container runs out of space
+- The `flex-wrap` property simply determines how items are wrapped when the parent container runs out of space

 `flex-wrap` property controls the wrapping of flex items within the container:
 - **`flex-wrap: nowrap;`** (default is row nowrap)